-As coopers in the true sense of the word – we make Barrels.
-We've been making them since 1887.
+As coopers, in the true sense of the word, we make barrels.
+We've been making them since the late 1880s.

-Since that time, the cooper’s skills have been passed on from master cooper to apprentice throughout the generations to the present day.
+The cooper’s skills have been passed on from master cooper to apprentice across five generations of the John family.

 Peter John - Managing Director and Master Cooper

 “The final stages in the creation of the barrel are controlled by hand.
 Quality control – the hand and the eye, a visual inspection interior and exterior, then the barrel is closed permanently.”

 The John family settled in the Barossa in the 1840s.
 Since then, five generations have been connected with viticulture, winemaking and coopering industries.
 The cooperage traces its history back more than 130 years, when Christian Paul John established a business based at Chateau Tanunda in 1889.

 Today the business is managed by Peter John, a fourth-generation Master Cooper and the great-grandson of the company founder.
 The fifth generation is represented in the business with Alex John an senior member of the team.